uwe-app/website/site/docs/content/index.md

 description = "Enhance your content presentation"
 +++

-{{> crumbtrail}}

-# Content
+{{import "header"}}

-Useful techniques to enhance your content presenatation and distribution.
+Useful techniques to enhance your content presentation and distribution.

 {{menu "content-idx"}}